Foster care abuse victims will soon be eligible for compensation

 The highest court in the United Kingdom has overturned a Court of Appeal decision, opening up the right to hold governments liable for the sexual and physical abuse of State wards in foster care.

 The Supreme Court of the United Kingdom is the highest court for England, Wales, Scotland and Northern Ireland.

-A woman who had been physically and sexually abused as a teenager by two different foster parents sued the Nottinghamshire County Council.
+Natasha Armes had been physically and sexually abused as a teenager by two different foster parents sued the Nottinghamshire County Council.
 She alleged that the County authority responsible for the care of children was vicariously liable for the criminal actions of the foster carers it had screened, appointed, trained and paid.

-The case was an appeal by the woman against an unfavourable decision in the Court of Appeal.
+The case was an appeal by her against an unfavourable decision in the Court of Appeal.
 She had lost the case when the appeal judges said the County Council were not legally responsible for the abuse.
 She took her cause to the five Lord Justices of the Supreme Court and won a 4-1 majority judgment.
 The ruling is a landmark with significant ramifications for certain Commonwealth countries.

 Although English cases aren’t binding in Australian courts, the decision is ‘persuasive’ and is expected to be followed in Australia, New Zealand and Canada.